Solid-state nuclear magnetic resonance: Dipolar pattern

 The dipolar powder pattern (also Pake pattern) has a very characteristic shape that arises when two nuclear spins are coupled together within a crystallite.
 The splitting between the maxima (the "horns") of the pattern is equal to the dipolar coupling constant $d$.:

-where γ1 and γ2 are the gyromagnetic ratios of the dipolar-coupled nuclei, $r$ is the internuclear distance, $\hbar$ is the reduced Planck's constant, and $\mu_0$ is the vacuum permeability.
+where γ1 and γ2 are the gyromagnetic ratios of the dipolar-coupled nuclei, $r$ is the internuclear distance, $\hbar$ is the reduced Planck constant, and $\mu_0$ is the vacuum permeability.

 Essential solid-state techniques

 Magic angle spinning

-Magic angle spinning (MAS) is a technique routinely used in solid-state NMR to produce narrower NMR and more intense NMR lines.
-This is achieved by rotating the sample at the magic angle θm (ca. 54.74°, where cos2θm=1/3) with respect to the direction of the magnetic field, which has the effect to cancel, at least partially, anisotropic nuclear interactions such as dipolar, chemical shift anisotropy, and quadrupolar interactions.
-To achieve the complete averaging of these interactions, the sample needs to be spun at a rate that is at least higher than the greater that the largest anisotropy.
+Magic angle spinning (MAS) is a technique routinely used in ssNMR to improve ssNMR spectra resolution.
+After applying the MAS technique, NMR spectra will be sharper and narrower.
+This improved resolution results from manipulating a sample's spin interactions with the applied magnetic field.
+This is achieved by rotating the sample at a certain angle to the magnetic field to fully or partially average out anisotropic nuclear interactions such as dipolar, chemical shift anisotropy, and quadrupolar interactions.
+This rotation angle is called the magic angle θm (ca. 54.74°, where cos2θm = 1/3).
+To achieve the complete averaging of these interactions, the sample needs to be spun at a rate that is at least higher than the largest anisotropy.

 Spinning a powder sample at a slower rate than the largest component of the chemical shift anisotropy results in an incomplete averaging of the interaction, and produces a set of spinning sidebands in addition to the isotropic line, centred at the isotropic chemical shift.
 Spinning sidebands are sharp lines separated from the isotropic frequency by a multiple of the spinning rate.
 Although spinning sidebands can be used to measure anisotropic interactions, they are often undesirable and removed by spinning the sample faster or by recording the data points synchronously with the rotor period.

-Cross-polarisation
+Cross-polarization

-Cross-polarization (CP) if a fundamental RF pulse sequence and a building-block in many solid-state NMR.
+Cross-polarization (CP) if a fundamental (Radiofrequency) RF pulse sequence and a building-block in many solid-state NMR.
 It is typically used to enhance the signal of a dilute nuclei with a low gyromagnetic ratio (e.g. ^{13}C, ^{15}N) by magnetization transfer from an abundant nuclei with a high gyromagnetic ratio (e.g. ^{1}H), or as a spectral editing method to get through space information (e.g. directed ^{15}N→^{13}C CP in protein spectroscopy).

 To establish magnetization transfer, RF pulses ("contact pulses") are simultaneously applied on both frequency channels to produce $B_1$ fields whose strength fulfil the Hartmann–Hahn condition:

 where $\gamma$ are the gyromagnetic ratios, $\omega_R$ is the spinning rate, and $n$ is an integer.
 In practice, the pulse power, as well as the length of the contact pulse are experimentally optimised.
 The power of one contact pulse is typically ramped to achieve a more broadband and efficient magnetisation transfer.